coinbase-samples/prime-send-receive-go/README.md

 This system processes crypto deposits and withdrawals by monitoring Prime API transactions and maintaining user balances in a high-performance subledger.

 **Core Features:**
-- Deposit detection from Prime API
+- Deposit and withdrawal detection from Prime API
 - Withdrawal confirmation tracking via idempotency keys
 - Subledger with O(1) balance lookups
 - Complete audit trail and transaction history